 A team of dedicated enthusiasts passionately committed to promoting creative culture over profit.
-All volunteers, the individual members of the team have a wide range of experience and skills relevant to the creation, administration, production and promotion of a high-quality literary magazine.
-We achieved charity status in 2014, becoming a Scottish Charitable Incorporated Organisation (SCO 44919).
+The individual team members, all volunteers, have the wide range of experience and skills relevant to the creation, administration, production and promotion of a high-quality literary magazine.
+In recognition of this achievement, POTB were awarded charity status in 2014.

 How do we do it?

 The organisation’s use of the web and email as the primary channel of communication keeps administration efficient and low-cost, as well as widening our following beyond the home area.
 Most of the magazine’s expenses are met by sales income, and we have received welcome financial support from local councils in Aberdeen City and Shire.
 We are justly proud of our popular fund-raising events – where contributors are invited to showcase their work – and of our valued associations with local cultural organisations.

 One of the team’s main ongoing objectives is to raise our profile.
-We achieve this with help from our many valued supporters, our vendors – bookshops, galleries, artists’ studios, coffee-houses – and through our website www.pushingouttheboat.co.uk, which also lists places where you can pick up a copy or order directly online.
-On the site you will find the striking front covers of each edition, plus details and samples of the work; the full content of issues 9 – 13 is available to view online (on our own web site or though the online publishing platform, ISSUU).
-We work to increase visits to this site year on year, using social media and the like.
+We achieve this with help from our many valued supporters, our vendors – bookshops, galleries, artists’ studios, coffee-houses – and various reading events.
+Most important is this, our website: here you will find the striking front covers of each edition, plus samples of the work therein.
+The full content of previous magazines from issue 9 to the penultimate edition is also available, along with details of where you can pick up a copy or order directly online.
+Visits to this site are increased year on year by the use of social media and the like.
 We are also keen to encourage talent early by offering publication opportunities to writers and artists aged from 12 to under 18.
 Perhaps most of all, along with all our contributors, readers, and supporters, we aim to see Pushing Out the Boat a fixture in North-East Scotland’s literary firmament.